mmillar-bolis/MDunmeris/index.md

 Aside from the [Reference Specification](https://daringfireball.net/projects/markdown/), there are other slightly different dialects as well such as, [GitHub Flavored Markdown](https://github.github.com/gfm/) and [Pandoc Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown).

 However, all you really need to get started is something like [Adam Pritchard's Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+*Could* one do all this with Word instead?
+Of course!
+However, one would need to have an office suite installed to their system.
+If that setup fit's your workflow, more power to you.
+This project is mostly focused on using plaintext editors instead of ritch office ones.

 ---